malickbax/portfolio-generator/README.md

 ## Installation and Usage
 Please clone this GitHub reposiroty and install Inquirer package.
 Inquirer installation instructions and details can be found at https://www.npmjs.com/package/inquirer
 Run node app.js and go through the prompts.
-Answers inserted in the application will generate a HTML portfolio document.
+Answers inserted in the application will generate a portfolio.

 ## Contributors